Hey mommy-to-be, get your Nursery ready before baby arrives. Click here.

 Room Dividers and Lap desks are some of our favorites in the dorm decorating department.
 Room dividers can be used to create visual division of private space between dorm-mates.
 They could also be used to cover open closet space for a neater look.

-Lap desks also help save space, especially if you can push them under your bed when they are not in use.
+Lap desks also help save space, especially since you can push them under your bed when they are not in use.

 Here are some dorm furniture ideas to help you find your unique style.